terramate-io/terramate/docs/config-overview.md

 | condition        | bool           | The condition for generation |
 | [content](#generate_hclcontent-block-schema) | block         | The content to be generated |

+For detailed documentation about this block, see the [HCL Code Generation](https://github.com/mineiros-io/terramate/blob/main/docs/codegen/generate-hcl.md) docs.

 ## generate_hcl.content block schema

 The `generate_hcl.content` block has no labels and accepts any valid HCL.